 In most circumstances though, runners usually find that the level of accuracy is satisfactory for their needs.
 Our advice is to always check that the route has been correctly recorded using a satellite map view of the route.
 You can then make any adjustments as required by editing the route on the map.

 You can read more about GPS inaccuracies in this excellent article on the Sources of Errors in GPS.

-There are a number of different ways to measure how far you've run and each has different advantages.
+To summarise: There are a number of different ways to measure how far you've run and each has different advantages.
 For convenience, GPS devices are great as they record the route for you but even with a good signal, accuracy levels can vary and in obscured areas signal loss can create quite large measurement errors.